 Quick Charging: 3 min | Claimed Battery Life: 12 hrs

 Should You Buy It?
-We think these buds are perfect for most listeners looking for versatile earbuds that don't disappoint on sound or comfort.
+We think these buds are perfect for most listeners looking for versatile earbuds that don't disappoint in sound or comfort.
 While they lack award-worthy noise cancellation and you can't track them should you forget them, they offer better sound, good call quality, and a cool-looking case you can fit in your pocket.

 Quick Charging: 1 min | Claimed Battery Life: 8.5 hrs

-Quick Charging: 5 min | Claimed Battery Life: 11 hrs
+Quick Charging: 1 min | Claimed Battery Life: 14 hrs

-Why We Love It: These open buds offer good sound, clean calls, and superior comfort for most.
+Why We Love It: These open buds offer good sound, clean calls, and superior comfort for most users.
 They are stable, and many testers forgot they were even wearing them.
 If you don't want to cut off the outside world for awareness or safety, but still want to move to the beat of your personalized life soundtrack, the Ultra Open has it in spades.

 Should You Buy It?
-These buds aren't for those seeking to block noise or who want an expansive soundstage or stunning sound quality, as their design can't provide these things.
+These buds aren't for those seeking to block noise or who want an expansive soundstage or stunning sound quality, as their design can't provide these features.
 However, active listeners who value transparency of their surroundings or engage in frequent conversations while wearing buds will appreciate the convenience of an all-day pair that allows them to listen to everything.

 Quick Charging: 5 min | Claimed Battery Life: 7.5 hrs